Advocacy Resources and Reports

 - Youth Advocacy Day – April 30th, 2025

-Registration information for the STEM and Youth Advocacy Days will be coming soon.
+Registration information for 2026 Advocacy Days will be coming soon.

 The National Center for Education Statistics (NCES) released a report sharing information on school districts’ capacity to offer high-quality afterschool programming.
 Data suggest that there are more students waiting to get into a program than spaces available, highlighting the importance of school-community partnerships.